top of page

 Jesus' primary mission was to the "lost sheep of the house of Israel".
 Early in the book, the author lists Jesus' genealogy from Abraham down to King David, and on to Jesus' parents, Joseph and Mary.

 "The Sermon on the Mount" is not a repudiation of Judaism.
 It's much more nearly a culmination of its highest teachings in the field of morality.
-What Jesus said about peacefulness and forgiveness and loving one's enemies, had already been suggested by great Pharisees such as Hillel; and his warnings against love of possessions as an outward show would have been agreed to by any good Jewish Rabbi.
+What Jesus spoke about peacefulness and forgiveness and loving one's enemies, had already been suggested by the great Pharisee Hillel (who lived nearly a cenury before Jesus) and Hillel's warnings against love of possessions as an outward show would have been agreed to by any good Jewish Rabbi of Hillel's time.

-The subject of The Sermon on the Mount is "righteousness" (Matthew 5:20) and at no point does it contain anything that would contradict the best in first-century Judaism.
-This is true of nearly all the teaching of Jesus as they are recorded in the first three Gospels.
+The subject of The Sermon on the Mount is "righteousness" (Matthew 5:20) and at no point does it contradict the best in first-century Judaism.
+This is true of nearly all the teaching of Jesus as recorded in the Synoptic Gospels.

 THE GOSPEL OF MARK